-**Communities of non-humans include plants, animals, insects, organisms, chemicals, rivers, etc.
+**Humans, plants, animals, insects, organisms, chemicals, rivers, etc.

-Projects within the co-inquiry:
+Projects within the Emergent Ecologies programme:

 (Between Bogs and Bodies)

-Situated across Shire Brook Valley and Woodhouse Washlands in South Yorkshire, Wet / Lands / Dwellers brings together communities, scientists, environmentalists and artists to interrogate the specificities of these sites through a critical spatial art practice.
+Situated across Shire Brook Valley and Woodhouse Washlands in South Yorkshire, Wet / Land / Dwellers brings together communities, scientists, environmentalists and artists to interrogate the specificities of these sites through a critical spatial art practice.